priyatam/emacs.d/README.md

 	(exec-path-from-shell-initialize))
 ```

-Install Cider:
+## Packages

+List available packages:

+	M-x package-list-packages

+To manually install a package, move the point to line number of the package and press 'i' for 'install'.
+After selection, press 'x' (eXecute) to install.
+If you know what you want, you can also type C-f to find the package by _first_ characters.

 	M-x package-install
 	cider

-Emacs will download the required packages from Marmalade and you should see `done` in the status bar.

-Optionally, change themes:
+Install additional packages:

 	M-x package-install
+	> auto-complete
+	> git-gutter
+	> magit
+	> paredit
+	> projectile
+	> rainbow-delimeters

+After successfullt downloaing downloading the required packages from Marmalade, Eamcs will display `done` in the status bar.

+Optionally, add a theme:

+	M-x package-install
 	solarized

-Add a file browser:

-	M-x package-install
-	neotree

-For additional configuration, copy and paste [init.el](/init.el)  from this directory into your local `~/.emacs.d`.
+For configuraing Emacs, copy and paste [init.el](/init.el) from this directory into your local `~/.emacs.d`.
 You can override your init.el.
 Don't worry about what's inside—you're going to learn about writing your own customizations later.

 ## Concepts

 **Buffers**

 You don't have windows in emacs.
 Everything is a *buffer*.
-They get added on top of each other.
+They stack on top of each other.
 Buffers have regions and they store text.
 All operations (functions) access text and code on buffers.

 Every buffer possesses ONE major mode that determines the behavior of editing in that buffer.
 A row at the bottom of the buffer called the mode line indicates the major mode.
 Minor modes are optional, and there can be anywhere from 0 to a lot active at one time in a given buffer.